A New Kind Of March Madness Hits Schools

 "Then the battles are live-tweeted as a dynamic, play-by-play story, much like someone would watch a basketball game," Hinde says.

 Those tweets link to scientific articles, videos, photos, fossil records — whatever the team can use to drop knowledge into the story.
-Which is why so many teachers, including Michelle Harris, have begun using the brackets in class.
+That's why so many teachers, including Michelle Harris, have begun using the brackets in class.

-As in basketball, there are plenty of upsets and broken hearts: Like the time a snow leopard and a flying squirrel faced off in the rain forest.
+As in basketball, there are plenty of upsets and broken hearts — like the time a snow leopard and a flying squirrel faced off in the rain forest.
 The snow leopard overheated and lost.
 Or the time tourists used their human junk food to lure an adorable quokka off the playing field.

 "Sometimes animals can displace one another.
 Sometimes animals can hide, animals can run away.
 Sometimes they get eaten.
 Sometimes they actually engage in contact aggression," Hinde says.